FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 As there is a limit of 24 hours on JURECA, each job has to restart after this time.
 The following scripts automate the process for FDS on JURECA.
 It is important that the FDS input file has the `RESTART` parameter defined, typically initailly set to `.FALSE.`.

-The main idea is to invoke multiple jobs ({download}`fds-slurm-chain-starter.sh`) with a dependency, i.e. a chain is created, so that the jobs are consequatively executed.
+The main idea is to invoke multiple jobs ({download}`fds-slurm-chain-starter.sh`) with a dependency, i.e. a chain is created, so that the jobs are consecutively executed.

 ```{literalinclude} ./fds-slurm-chain-starter.sh
 ```